-When Edith Hosmer was born on 7 June 1877, in Spring Arbor, Spring Arbor Township, Jackson, Michigan, United States, her father, Albert Henry Hosmer, was 24 and her mother, Florence Mead, was 25.
+When Edith Hosmer was born on 7 June 1877, in Spring Arbor, Township of Spring Arbor, Jackson, Michigan, United States, her father, Albert Henry Hosmer, was 24 and her mother, Florence Mead, was 25.
 She married Edmund Wright Wheelan on 23 May 1905, in Saint Paul, Ramsey, Minnesota, United States.
 They were the parents of at least 2 daughters.
 She lived in Sandpoint, Bonner, Idaho, United States for about 10 years.
 She died on 1 January 1943, in Bonner, Idaho, United States, at the age of 65, and was buried in Sandpoint, Bonner, Idaho, United States.

 Do you know Edith?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account